 Where to go from here

-You have seen how to provide single sign-on scheme with Keycloak for both the frontend webapp and the backend service, and you have learned a bit about how OAuth2 and OpenID protocols work in practice.
+You’ve now seen how to provide a single sign-on scheme with Keycloak for both a front-end webapp and a back-end service, and you have learned a bit about how OAuth2 and OpenID protocols work in practice.

-Keep in mind that this is just the tip of the iceberg, and there’s a lot more you will want to learn before you decide to employ this solution in a commercial application.
+Keep in mind that this is just the tip of the iceberg, and there’s a lot more you will need to learn before you decide to employ this solution in a commercial application.

 Here are some good sources for further study: